smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ```

 !!!
 NOTE
-if you do not change the target IP address, the application will not connect to SDL Core or show up on the HMI
+If you do not change the target IP address, the application will not connect to SDL Core or show up on the HMI.
 !!!

 ### Configure for Bluetooth
 Right out of the box, all you need to do to run Bluetooth is to select the ```multi_sec_offDebug``` (Multiplexing) build flavor.

 ### Configure for USB (AOA)
 To connect to an SDL Core instance or TDK via USB transport, select the ```multi_sec_offDebug ``` (Multiplexing) build flavor.
-There is more information for USB transport under [Getting Started - Using AOA Protocol](Getting Started/Using AOA Protocol).
+There is more information about the USB transport in the [Using AOA Protocol](Getting Started/Using AOA Protocol) section.

 ## Building the Project
 For TCP, you may use the built-in Android emulator or an Android phone on the same network as SDL Core.
 For Bluetooth, you will need an Android phone that is paired to a TDK or head unit via Bluetooth.